Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Preliminaries

 For $(r,v,t)\in\Omega\times V\times [0,\infty)$, consider the {\it Boltzmann type equation}

 with boundary conditions

 for some $\omega\in [0,1)$ and initial probability density $p(0,\cdot,\cdot) :=p_0$ on $\Omega\times V$.
 Consider also its {\it integrated (mild) version}

-The following global conditions (i)-(viii) on the terms in (\ref{3.1})-(\ref{3.3}) and the shape of $\Omega$ will be in force throughout the sections of the paper, as it appears in the preliminary paragraphs of the sections. \begin{itemize} \item[(i)] For all $t\ge 0$ and all $r\in\partial^{(1)}\Omega$, the function $J$ is given by
+The following global conditions (i)-(vii) on the terms in (\ref{2.2})-(\ref{2.4}) and the shape of $\Omega$ will be used in the paper.
+In the preliminary paragraph of each section we list those global conditions which we suppose in the section. \begin{itemize} \item[(i)] For all $t\ge 0$ and all $r\in\partial^{(1)}\Omega$, the function $J$ is given by

 \item[(ii)] The real function $M$ on $\{(r,v):r\in\partial^{(1)}\Omega, \ v\in V,\ v\circ n(r)\le 0\}$ has positive lower and upper bounds $M_{\rm min}$ and $M_{\rm max}$, is continuous on every $\Gamma_i$, $i\in \{1,\ldots ,n_\partial\}$, and satisfies